syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 4.**OLAP Report:** The OLAP Report holds the complete information of each axes such as column, row and slicer.
 Using OLAP Report, you can maintain the dimension element, measure element, hierarchy name, level name as well as the member information that is included and excluded.

 As the OLAP Control is the key for each and every operation, initially you need to serialize the OLAP Reports and send to client-side in a form of string.
-When you perform any operation such as drill up/down, filtering, sorting etc., you need to send OLAP Reports from the client-side to the service in a de-serialized and updated format.
+When you perform any operation, such as drill up/down, filtering, sorting etc., you need to send OLAP Reports from the client-side to the service in a de-serialized and updated format.
 Further operations are carried with updated OLAP Reports only and you can send the updated OLAP Reports back to client-side with **JSON** data in a serialized format again.
 This process has the OLAP Reports always updated.
 You cannot operate serialized OLAP Reports in client-side and hence it is carried to service for performing  the update operation.

 ##Create an application

-This section encompasses on how to configure an **OlapChart** component in an application.
+This section explains how you can configure an **OlapChart** component in an application.
 You can also learn how to pass the required data to **OlapChart** and to customize its various options according to your requirements.

 In the following example, the **OlapChart** component displays the customer count over different fiscal years against various geographical locations.
-This helps you to analyze the summarized data over different fiscal years.
+This helps you analyze the summarized data over different fiscal years.

 {% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img3.png" %}

 Open Visual Studio and create a new project by clicking **New Project**.
 Select the **Web** category, select the **ASP.NET Empty Web Application** template, and then click **OK**.
-The following screen shot displays the Project Creation Wizard:
+The following screenshot with the Project Creation Wizard is displayed:

 {% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img4.png" %}

 ##Create HTML Page

 To create a new web form in the application, right-click on the project and select **Add**.
-The following screen shot shows the Add New Item Wizard.
+The following screenshot displays the Add New Item Wizard.

 {% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img5.png" %}